Ben-Kerman/immersive/doc/card-export.md

 If no times are set, the clip will begin at the start of the first subtitle and end at the end of the last subtitle.
 The screenshot will be the frame that's visible when the export happens.
+Screenshots can be toggled with `s` in the global menu.

 `y` resets the selection and times. `p` plays the audio that would be exported with the current selection/times. `d` ends the subtitle selection and begins